 If your computer system got infected with the Turla Trojan, you should have a bit of experience in removing malware.
 You should get rid of this Trojan as quickly as possible before it can have the chance to spread further and infect other computers.
 You should remove the Trojan and follow the step-by-step instructions guide provided below.

 - Guide 1: How to Remove Turla Trojan from Windows.

-- Guide 2: Get rid of Turla Trojan from Mac OS X.
+- Guide 2: Get rid of Turla Trojan on Mac OS X.

-- Guide 3: Remove Turla Trojan from Google Chrome.
+- Guide 3: Remove Turla Trojan in Google Chrome.

 - Guide 4: Erase Turla Trojan from Mozilla Firefox.